sixeyed/docker-windows-workshop/slides/sections/swarm-stack.md

   -f .\app\v9-prod.yml config > docker-stack.yml
 ```

 > The generated `docker-stack.yml` file contains the merged contents, ready for deployment.
-It also useds [Docker config objects]() and [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) for confiuguration.
+It also uses [Docker config objects]() and [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).

 ---

+## Storing config in the swarm

+A Docker Swarm cluster does more than just manage containers.
+There's a resilient, encrypted data store in the cluster which you can use with your containers.

+Communication between swarm nodes is encrypted too, so you can safely store confidential data like passwords and keys in the swarm.

+Docker surfaces config data as files inside the container, so it's all transparent to your app.

+---

-## Create the configs
+## Create the config object

 > This part is for the **manager**

+There are two ways to store configuration data in Docker swarm.
+You use config objects for data which isn't confidential.

+_ Store the [log4net.config](./app/configs/log4net.config) file in the swarm: _

 ```
 docker config create `